LAPopa/LAPopa/README.md

 </p>

-### :computer: What I'm working on:
+### :computer: :seedling: What I'm working on:
-- Improving my Java and Spring Boot skills
-- Wrangling Front-End tech
-- A personal project that acts as my very own playground - testing new ideas and technologies

-### :seedling: What I want to learn:
-- OAuth2
-- MongoDB
+- Learning Mendix
-- Microservices (and more)
+- Learning Unreal Engine and Godot

-### :rainbow: When I'm not coding I...:
+### :rainbow: When I'm not coding I ... :
 - Play video games
-- Paint/draw
-- Bake
-- Make my own cosmetics/perfumes
+- Working on developing small games
 - Research new app ideas
+- Painting